Human Development Through Music

 What are the fees?

 The administration fee is a small contribution to the cost of your child’s music education.
-We ask our parent’s to contribute R400 a year towards their child’s education.
+We ask our parent’s to contribute R480 a year towards their child’s education.
 We fundraise for the remaining costs.
 It costs R25 250 a year to provide your child with their instrument and up to 5 hours of teaching a week.
 We are strong believers in a small commitment by the parents to their child’s education.
 The fee represents this commitment.
 Bursaries are also available for parents who are unable to pay.